jgbeni/BirdPics/README.md

 ## ⚙️ Workflow

 ### 1️⃣ Data Collection
 All observations across Europe of swallows (*Hirunda rustica*), swifts (*Apus apus*), and martins (*Delichon urbicum*) were retrieved from [iNaturalist](https://www.inaturalist.org).
-From the observations, we retrieved the species guess, image URL, number of observation agreements, and number of observation disagreements (made by iNaturalist users).
+From each observation, we retrieved the species guess, image URL, number of observation agreements, and number of observation disagreements (made by iNaturalist users).
 The last two features were useful for the data cleaning process.

 ### 2️⃣ Data Cleaning
 This was the most elaborate step: